MicrosoftDocs/learn/learn-pr/azure-devops/run-functional-tests-azure-pipelines/includes/4-plan-ui-tests.md

 1. Watch Selenium automatically run through the series of tests for each browser.
 1. In the console window, verify that all the tests pass.

 **Amita:** I'll be excited to see how quickly the tests run.
-Can we try this now?
+Can we try the tests now?

 **Andy:** Absolutely.
 Let's move over to my laptop.
 I have the app code ready.